Investing in foreign markets may sound intriguing – or intimidating.

 A simple way to invest internationally is through a mutual fund that holds foreign securities.
 You get the benefit of professional management and the option to choose from stock, bond or money market funds in several categories.

-Country funds hold investments in a single foreign country.
-You can choose a fund that invests in a country with a well-established economy or a fund that focuses on an emerging country with the potential for rapid economic growth.
+- Country funds hold investments in a single foreign country.
+The fund may be in a country with a well-established economy or one that focuses on an emerging country with the potential for rapid economic growth.
 Emerging-country funds can be particularly vulnerable to political or economic upheaval.

-Regional funds invest in a specific geographical area, such as Latin America or the Pacific Rim.
+- Regional funds invest in a specific geographical area.
 Because this investment spans several different countries, the fund may be able to offset one country's lackluster economy with another country’s thriving economy.

 Risks of investing internationally

 Investing internationally carries the same risk associated with all investing – market conditions can change, causing your investments to lose value.
 There are added risks of political and economic instability as well as changes in value of the U.S. dollar abroad.